ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 **Command options**:
 <dl>
 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster.
-This value is required.</dd>
+<dd>Required: The name or ID of the cluster.</dd>

 <dt><code>-n, --namespace <em>KUBERNETES_NAMESPACE</em></code></dt>
-<dd>Include the services that are bound to a specific project in a cluster.
-This value is optional.</dd>
+<dd>Optional: Include the services that are bound to a specific project in a cluster.</dd>

 <dt><code>--all-namespaces</code></dt>
-<dd>Include the services that are bound to all of the projects in a cluster.
-This value is optional.</dd>
+<dd>Optional: Include the services that are bound to all of the projects in a cluster.</dd>

 <dt><code>--output json</code></dt>
-<dd>Prints the command output in JSON format.
-This value is optional.</dd>
+<dd>Optional: Prints the command output in JSON format.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>
 </dl>

 **Example**: